ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 🔬 Going further

-This article illustrate how to integrate external assets (javascript & css files) and how to leverage JavaScript's `CustomEvent` in a Uno application.
+This article illustrates how to integrate external assets (javascript and css files) and how to leverage JavaScript's `CustomEvent` in an Uno application.

-More steps could be done to make the code more _production ready_:
+More steps could be done to make the code more production ready:

 * **Make the control multi-platform**.
 Many DateTime pickers exists on all platforms.
 It should be easy on other platforms to connect the same control to another greate Date picker native to the platform - no need to embed a WebView for this on other platforms.
 * **Create script files instead of generating dynamic javascript**.
 As in previous article, this would have the advantage of improving performance and increase the ability to debug it.